-Applicants who are Florida residents or who are current students at or alumni of any undergraduate or graduate school in Florida are eligible to apply for our Binding Early Decision Program.
-Applicants who do not fulfill these eligibility requirements may request special consideration by the Admissions Committee.
-To apply, candidates must (1) submit a completed JD application through the LSAC website, (2) indicate interest on the application form, and (3) submit the Binding Early Decision Program Agreement no later than November 4, 2022.
-Applicants will be notified of their admission and scholarship offer, if any, no later than November 21, 2022.
+The Binding Early Decision Program is for applicants who have decided that the University of Miami School of Law is their top choice for law school.
+To apply, candidates must (1) submit a completed JD application through the LSAC website, (2) indicate interest on the application form, and (3) submit the Binding Early Decision Program Agreement no later than November 3, 2023.
+Applicants will be notified of their admission and scholarship offer, if any, no later than November 20, 2023.

 READ SPECIFIC INSTRUCTIONS FOR BINDING EARLY DECISION PROGRAM